anaggomes/be-nc_news/README.md

 ## Endpoints

+#### /api

-- GET /api : Get all endpoints of the api
+- GET - Get all endpoints of the api

+#### /api/topics

-- GET /api/topics : Get all topics
+- GET - Get all topics

+#### /api/articles

-- GET /api/articles : Get all articles.
+- GET - Get all articles.
 Accepts queries: "author", "topic", "sort_by", "order"

+#### api/articles/:article_id

-- GET /api/articles/:article_id : Get an article by ID
+- GET - Get an article by ID
+- PATCH - Updates the votes value of an article

+#### /api/articles/:article_id/comments

-- GET /api/articles/:article_id/comments : Get all comments for an article.
+- GET - Get all comments for an article.
-- GET /api/users : Get all users
-- GET /api/users/:username : Get an user by username
-- POST /api/articles/:article_id/comments : Add a new comment to an article
+- POST - Add a new comment to an article

-- PATCH /api/articles/:article_id : Updates the votes value of an article
+#### /api/comments/:comment_id

-- DELETE /api/comments/:comment_id : Delete a comment
+- DELETE - Delete a comment
-- PATCH /api/comments/:comment_id : Updates the votes value of a comment
+- PATCH - Updates the votes value of a comment

+#### /api/users

+- GET - Get all users

+#### /api/users/:username

+- GET - Get an user by username

 For more detailed information about each endpoint, refer to the `endpoints.json` file